The Ultimate Guide TO Hosting A same-sex Wedding

 - Boulder Creek in Boulder, CO - Located along a wooded stream in the foothills of the Rocky Mountain, this LGBTQ-friendly wedding venue is surrounded by natural splendor.
 Exchange vows at one of the various outdoor ceremony sites, then head indoors for an evening of dancing and festivities.

 - The Retreat in Corona, CA - This Inland Empire inclusive wedding venue is an absolute stunner with its outdoor fireplaces, fountain-lined courtyards, and wild poppy fields.
-This Tuscan-style villa host various indoor and outdoor locations for your wedding reception and ceremony.
+This Tuscan-style villa hosts various indoor and outdoor locations for your wedding reception and ceremony.

 Wedgewood Weddings is home to 43 all-inclusive wedding venues across the United States.
 By all-inclusive, we don’t just mean costs: we recruit the best local vendors to ensure that every couple we work with is treated with the kindness and equality they deserve.
 Weddings are about celebrating the love between you and your significant other – so leave the planning and the stress to us.